Iapetus-11/Classy-JSON/README.md

 # Classy-Json
-An emulation of the way json works in Javascript -- but in Python
+An emulation of the way json objects works in Javascript -- but in Python